Guide

 # "When did the vendor first mention the price increase?"

-The assistant translates these into email searches, reads the results, and synthesizes answers.
-It can handle follow-up questions, cross-reference multiple threads, and maintain context across the conversation.
+The assistant translates natural language into email searches, reads the results, and synthesizes answers.
+It handles follow-up questions, cross-references multiple threads, and maintains context across the conversation — all without the user writing a single CLI command or jq expression.

 Common memory retrieval patterns